drasimov/csa.guide/unit_4.md

 #### Key Notes
 - Time complexity: O(n), where n is the list size—slow for large datasets.
 - No sorting required, making it versatile.
-- Returns -1 conventionally if the target isn’t found.
+- Returns -1 conventionally if the target isn't found.
 #### Common Errors
 - **Out-of-Bounds Access**: Ensure the loop condition is `i < arr.length`.
 - **Missing Return Value**: Always handle the “not found” case.